E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 * CV Documentation: all CVs are created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
 The returned function can be appied to a ``Trajectory``.
-CVs with components should specify the ``components=["c1","c2", "c3",...]`` keyword and the corresponding PLUMED keywords in the ``definition``.
+CVs with components should specify the ``components=["c1", "c2", "c3", ...]`` keyword and the corresponding PLUMED keywords in the ``definition``.

-* Distances from reference configurations: are also created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
+* Distances from reference configurations: also created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
 Most of them require external files with reference configurations.

-* Functions: are also created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
+* Functions: also created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
 They should be created using the same ``PLUMEDInterface`` that contains the previously defined CVs that are part of the function.